Pro-Tech Home Inspection Services

 Once your home has been properly mitigated, it’s good practice to retest your home about every two years to ensure continued proper function of the system.
 Visually checking the warning device and power source to the system should be a regular maintenance item for your home.
 Over time, fans may need to be repaired or replaced.

-- Minnesota does not currently require a Radon Mitigation Contractor to be licensed for residential installations, though one is attainable through the state.
-Radon Measurement Professionals are required by the state to meet licensing requirements and QA/QC guidelines for Radon testing in any residential dwelling within the state of Minnesota.
+- Minnesota: The Minnesota Radon Licensing Act was passed in 2015 and fully implemented by 2020 for radon measurement and mitigation providers.
+These providers are required by the state to meet licensing requirements and QA/QC guidelines for Radon testing and mitigation in any residential dwelling within the state of Minnesota.
 Here is a link to search Radon Lab/Measurement/Mitigation Professionals in Minnesota https://radon.web.health.state.mn.us/serviceProviders.faces

 - North Dakota does not currently have any Radon measurement or mitigation licensing requirements.
 While any Minnesota licensed professional would meet guidelines recognized by North Dakota, ND does have a list of registered mitigation professionals which is compiled and searchable through the National Radon Proficiency Program (NRPP) https://certifiedradonpros.org/index.html